Chapter 0: Halo World

 Setup

-For this we are going to need Rust 1.67.0
+For this we are going to need Rust 1.67.0 for this:

 $ rustup default 1.67.0